Venzon/ChillDevViewHelpersBundle/Resources/doc/configuration.md

 ## &lt;title&gt;

-`<title>` tag helper configuration provides two properties - `base` which is the default first element of page title (if not defined initial title will be empty) and `separator` which defines the string which will be used to glue all the parts together when displaying.
+`&lt;title&gt;` tag helper configuration provides two properties - `base` which is the default first element of page title (if not defined initial title will be empty) and `separator` which defines the string which will be used to glue all the parts together when displaying.

 ```yaml
 chilldev_viewhelpers: